gfbarbieri/text_matching/README.md

 # Text Prediction Library

 A Python library for text matching and prediction, providing flexible tools for both supervised and unsupervised text matching tasks.
 The library supports various text matching strategies including bag-of-words approaches and fuzzy string matching.
+The library is built following scikit-learn's API, allowing for easy integration into existing workflows.

 ## Features